-The station consisted of a large island platform on which stood the single, timber built, station building with a large flat roofed awning with a deep valance painted in the green and cream colour scheme that was standard for the stations on the line.
+The station consisted of a large island platform on which stood the single, timber built (most of the building on the line were built of timber as, not only was it economical but it resulted in lighter structures to minimise the risk of subsidence over mine workings), station building with a large flat roofed awning with a deep valance painted in the green and cream colour scheme that was standard for the stations on the line.
 The platform was accessed from a ramp leading from an over bridge from Delves Lane.

-Unlike the other stations on the line however, it was not demolished in May and June 1965 and the station buildings survived relatively intact and vandalism free well in to the mid 1970s as evidenced by the photographs below.
+Unlike the other stations on the line however, it was not demolished after closure and the station buildings survived relatively intact and vandalism free until at least November 1976 as evidenced by the photographs below.

-Part of the reason was the existence of Blackhill station (opened as Benfieldside, on 2 December 1867.
+This was mainly due to the existence of Blackhill station (opened as Benfieldside, on 2 December 1867.
 It was renamed Consett on 1 November 1882, despite being located much closer to Blackhill, a large village which also housed Consett Iron Company workers.
 On 1 May 1885 it was again renamed, this time as Consett & Blackhill, before finally becoming Blackhill on 1 May 1896) which was much closer to the Steelworks and was a four way junction with trains to Newcastle (via both the Derwent Valley and South Pelaw) , Durham, Crook and Bishop Auckland.
 As a result, it had a much shorter journey time to Newcastle.
 In 1913, 145,849 tickets were issued at Blackhill station, almost twice the number issued at Consett.

 By 1920 there were eight trains from Newcastle to Consett on Monday to Friday, ten on a Saturday and two on a Sunday.
 In the other direction, there were eight trains to Newcastle on week days, nine on Saturdays and two on Sundays.